ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter08.md

 <br />

-As they stepped into the Elegant Room, they found Lán XīChén, Jiāng Chéng and Jīn Líng.
+When they stepped into the Elegant Room, Lán XīChén, Jiāng Chéng and Jīn Líng were waiting for them.

 Lán WàngJī glanced at Jīn Líng, and the latter nodded to him, signalling that he had already told the other two about Wèi WúXiàn’s amnesia.